 #2 Kings & Queens – Penyengat Island

 Penyengat Island is located around six kilometres west of Bintan’s capital, Tanjung Pinang, and is easily reachable by local sea-craft.
 All of the attractions here are pending listing as UNESCO World Heritage Sites, including the Sultan of Riau’s Grand Mosque, built almost 200 years ago, and adorned in distinctive green and yellow hues.
-History buffs will also enjoy seeing the nearby rusting cannons that were used to defend the local people against Dutch invaders; interestingly, the cannons are Dutch too!
+History buffs will also enjoy seeing the nearby rusting cannons.
+These were used to defend the local people against Dutch invaders; interestingly, the cannons are Dutch too!

 #3 Trading Port – Tanjung Pinang

-All of these locations can be explored on organised day tours that can be booked through Bintan Resorts; tours include all transport and guides, and many also include local snacks or lunch.
+All of these locations can be explored on organised day tours that can be booked through Bintan Resorts.
+Tours include all transport and guides, and many also include local snacks or lunch.
 Aside from places of cultural and religious significance, you’ll also find tours with a focus on nature, such as the Mangrove Discovery Tour (day or night).

 Get the latest events, stories and special offers

 sent to your inbox.